 Handle the dough gently; don’t overmix or knead it too much.

-There is no need to let the bread rise, but your bread texture will be better if you let it rest 10 minutes before baking.
+There is no need to let the bread rise, but your bread texture will be better if you let it rest 10 minutes before baking. - To check for doneness, insert a skewer or toothpick into the center of the bread; it should come out clean when the bread is ready.

 Serve with butter or your favorite spreads.
 It’s excellent with Irish cheeses and makes a delightful accompaniment to soups and stews